 Highlights of the current season include Apollo Daphne (La Monnaie), the title role of Idomeneo (Essen), the title role of La Damnation de Faust (Bordeaux), Adolar Euryanthe (Frankfurt), and Don Jose Carmen (English National Opera).
 Future roles include Florestan Fidelio and the title role of Lohengrin.

-Other recent highlights include a new production of Szymanowski's Król Roger directed by Kristoph Warlikowski and conducted by Kazushi Ono; the Italian Tenor Der Rosenkavalier and Andres Wozzeck (both at the Metropolitan Opera); Tamino Die Zauberflöte (Glyndebourne, Edinburgh Festival under Claudio Abbado, Metropolitan Opera); Belmonte Die Entführung aus dem Serail (Houston Grand Opera, Teatro Real, Madrid); Ferrando Così fan tutte (Lyric Opera of Chicago under Sir Andrew Davis); and Don Ottavio Don Giovanni (Santa Fe Opera under Alan Gilbert).
+Other recent engagements include a new production of Szymanowski's Król Roger directed by Kristoph Warlikowski and conducted by Kazushi Ono; the Italian Tenor Der Rosenkavalier and Andres Wozzeck (both Metropolitan Opera); Tamino Die Zauberflöte (Glyndebourne, Edinburgh Festival under Claudio Abbado, Metropolitan Opera); and Ferrando Così fan tutte (Lyric Opera of Chicago under Sir Andrew Davis).

 Eric Cutler is represented by Intermusica worldwide.

 November 2014 / 527 words.
 Not to be altered without permission.
 Please destroy all previous biographical material.

 “Eric Cutler’s muscular Apollo shows him successfully graduating to Heldentenor status”